BenOlaaa/BenOlaaa/README.md

-👋 Hi, I’m Benjamen Olayiwola
+👋 Hi, I’m Benjamen Olayiwola <br>
-👀 I’m interested in Data Science, Data Analysis, Product Management.
+👀 I’m interested in Data Science, Data Analysis, Product Management. <br>
-🌱 As an Intrapreneur, I leverage on technology-inspired models to help individuals and organizations make Data-driven decisions.
+🌱 As an Intrapreneur, I leverage on technology-inspired models to help individuals and organizations make Data-driven decisions. <br>
 📫 How to reach me - olayiwolaben@gmail.com

 <!---